logiqai/docs/logiq-events/log-pattern-signature.md

 The logs can be forwarded or dropped based on their structure form or Pattern-Signature Id.&#x20;

 For example, debugging logs are useful for a specifically targeted instance/time.
 The developers often do not always remove them when done troubleshooting the code.
 Added logs to the already overloaded log ingestion pipeline.
 SRE’s/DevOps, on the other hand, are never sure what logs are to be dropped and forwarded for storing and therefore took all in.
-LOGIQ.ai PS generation will examine and analyze log pattern signatures holistically and therefore better and more accurately assess the log state for logging efficiency.
+Apica Ascent PS generation will examine and analyze log pattern signatures holistically and therefore better and more accurately assess the log state for logging efficiency.

 To get to the PS listing, one first goes to the log explorer page and set the namespace and application parameters for the log records to display.&#x20;